 Applicants commit to check the certificate upon receipt and, in the event of incorrect information in the certificate, to report immediately to Telekom Security.
-If no such report is made before the certificate is used, the certificate is deemed accepted.
+If no such report is made within 14 days after issuance of the certificate, the certificate is deemed accepted.